9nut/IDRIS-OS-for-Atari-ST/README.md

 4. The kernel build disk (`kernbuild.st`)
 5. X10R4 disks (`st_xwin10r4_?of4.st`)
 6. Tar file of compressed tars of open source or PD sofware ported to Idris (`misc_*.st`)

+The `docs` directory contains the scanned PDFs of the Idris manuals, STX Windows and CTI Net guides.

 Idris uses the UNIX v6 file system format.
 To examine contents of the images, on Linux, use the [retro-fuse](https://github.com/jaylogue/retro-fuse) `v6fs` utility to mount the